microsoft/api-guidelines/graph/GuidelinesGraph.md

 //// TODO sync this with https://learn.microsoft.com/en-us/graph/versioning-and-support#api-contract-and-nonbackward-compatible-changes
 //// TODO sync this with https://learn.microsoft.com/en-us/graph/versioning-and-support

+/*TODO sdk breaks
+differentiate between sdk vs rest breaking changes; also differentiate if clients need to update the sdk for it to be a break: removing open type and don't schematize: the property will remain in the dynamic properties collection, so no issue removing open type and schematizing: the schematized property will no longer be in the dynamic properties colleciton, so if a client is looking for it in the collection, they won't find it now
+*/

 option 1
 - Adding a property that has a default value (NOTE: a new property that is marked `Nullable="false"` and does not have a `DefaultValue` attribute specified may still have a service-provided default value, though a suppression will be required in this case; also note that [nullability and default values are orthogonal](https://github.com/microsoft/api-guidelines/blob/corranrogue9/breakingchanges/graph/articles/nullable.md) to properties that are required for creation)